Repost from 2015-2016. Edited, updated, and corrected.

 I have written on churches and their finances many times over the years.
 If you are getting ready to object, here’s my challenge.
 Send me your church’s budget.
 Let me take a close look at it.
-I have eyes for seeing through the budget secrecy and bullshit many churches practice.
+I have eagle-like eyes for seeing through the budget secrecy and bullshit many churches practice.
 Let’s take a close look at the numbers.
-I have made this challenge many times over the years, and not one church, pastor, or Christian has taken me up on it.
+Not the annual generic summary, but the actual income and expenses, I have made this challenge many times over the years, and not one church, pastor, or Christian has taken me up on it.
 They whimper, whine, and complain, but they never produce their financial documents.
 Why?
 They know the emperor has no clothes.
 They know if they shared their financials that the truth would be revealed.

 Most churches are social clubs and the price of membership is what people give in donations.
 The club rightly spends the bulk of its money on things that directly benefit the membership.
-As a club, a for-profit business, a church should be required to pay taxes and fill out all the tax forms that other businesses do.
-Isn’t it about time churches start paying their own way, just like every other business does?
+As a club — a for-profit business — a church should be required to pay taxes and fill out all the tax forms that other businesses do.
+Isn’t it about time churches start paying their own way, just as every other business does?
 Why should First Baptist Church or St Peter’s Catholic Church be tax-exempt and receive free fire and police service and free infrastructure improvements?
 Why shouldn’t Betty’s Coffee Shop or Bob’s Bar and Grill get the same tax treatment as a church?

 I support the elimination of all church tax exemptions (sales, real estate, income, social security), church donation tax deduction, and the clergy housing tax allowance/deduction.
 A practical side effect of eliminating these exemptions is that churches would then be free to endorse political candidates.
 No more Christian whining about their “free” speech being stifled.
 Churches would be FREE to do what they want AND pay taxes just like everyone else.